eduNEXT/frontend-app-validation-panel/README.rst

       port: < any free port >
       repository: https://github.com/eduNEXT/frontend-app-validation-panel.git
       version: < the wanted git branch or 'master' >

+* If you are using Tutor in a v16.X version or up, you will need to execute the steps given in `tutor-mfe documentation <https://github.com/overhangio/tutor-mfe/tree/v16.1.1#adding-new-mfes>`_

 2. Apply the new settings with ``tutor config save``